SUMMER 2022 Meeting Hours: Click on the button below to see current hours.

-William Cuthbertson is Instruction Coordinator and Undergraduate Engagement Librarian at California State University Chico, developing courses in undergraduate research skills for first-year and first-generation students at Chico State.
-He is Meriam Library's liaison to Undergraduate Education and to the Departments of Political Science & Criminal Justice, Sociology, and Geography & Planning, and manages the library's Popular Materials collections of graphic novels and DVDs.
+William Cuthbertson is Instruction Coordinator and Undergraduate Engagement Librarian at California State University Chico, developing courses in undergraduate research skills for first year and first-generation students at Chico State.
+He is Meriam Library's liaison to Undergraduate Education and to the Departments of Political Science & Criminal Justice, Sociology, Social Work, Social Science & Special Programs, and Geography & Planning.
+He manages the library's Popular Materials collections of graphic novels and Media/DVDs.
 William’s academic work focuses on increasing students’ investment in their academic success.

 William's 2020 EDX Chico presentation, Building Community in the Classroom, is embedded below.

 You can find handouts for Writing Annotated Bibliography Entries, Literature Reviews, Research Questions, and for creating mythological creatures using Boolean logic at the Library Curricula page, and in this folder of Common Handouts.

 Projects and presentations include the following:

 - Student Voices Project - For Campus Use and with TRIO Student Support Services.
 Based on the Student Voices project co-authored at the University of Northern Colorado.
 (Colo. and Calif., 2015-Present)